Badisi/ngx-safe-subscribe/README.md

 But it can quickly become a mess to deal with all those subscriptions and make sure they were properly released.

-The idea behind SafeSubscribe is to abstract all the unsubscribe boilerplate code and make it more easy to use.
+The idea behind SafeSubscribe is to abstract all the unsubscribe boilerplate and make it easier to use.

 ### Rule of thumb

-There are a few exceptional observables where you don't need to unsubscribe to :
+There are a few exceptional observables where you don't need to unsubscribe :

 - `Async pipe`
 - `@HostListener`